These cases remind Britain of basic bioethics principles.

-Alfie Evans is the 20-month-old son of Tom Evans and Kate James, from Bootle, Merseyside, who has a degenerative neurological condition that has not been precisely diagnosed, the BBC said.
+Alfie Evans is the 20-month-old son of Tom Evans and Kate James, from Bootle, Merseyside, who has a degenerative neurological condition that has not been precisely diagnosed.

-A court on Monday heard that new MRI scans show further decline of the toddler’s brain.
+A court already heard, earlier this month, that MRI scans show further decline of the toddler’s brain.

 A doctor treating Alfie said the boy was “unaware and in a deep coma,” according to the BBC.

 But the boy’s father insists he is aware and showing improvement and wants him to be allowed to travel to a specialist hospital in Rome.

 Michael Mylonas, the lawyer representing the hospital, said last week that, at the request of the parents, three medical experts from the Vatican-linked Bambino Gesu Pediatric Hospital in Rome had visited Alfie and had reached the same conclusions in terms of the “complete futility” of trying to find a cure or alleviating his seizures, the BBC reported: